Please, don’t forget to visit the main page HOW TO APPLY to get all the information about applications.

 You can check accommodation HERE and HERE.

-TU Delft does not have any special agreements with hotels or hostels in Delft.
+TU Delft has no special agreements with hotels or hostels in Delft, so we cannot give you a discount.

 FEES

-The fee for the Summer School is 500 euros (there are special fees listed HERE).
+The fee for the Summer School is 500 euros.
 This covers the whole course, including the final certificate.
-It also includes many meals, site visits and social activities.
-This price is very low in comparison with other similar Summer Schools in Europe.
+It also includes some meals, site visits and social activities.
+This price is very low compared to other similar Summer Schools in Europe.
 We have a low-fee policy in order to allow for a wide range of people to attend the Summer School and get to know our teaching philosophy at TU Delft.
 The whole experience is a good introduction to our Master courses.
-There are a number of scholarships and special fees which you can see HERE.
+There are a number of scholarships and special fees, which you can see HERE.

 This fee DOES NOT INCLUDE TRAVEL COSTS, ACCOMMODATION and MEALS.